Click this messge to hide it.

 Wooden 40mm Log Garage 436 - Apex, Personnel Door

-This premium quality wooden garage is approximately 15'x19' (4.7x5.7m) with 40mm thick wall logs.
+This premium quality wooden garage is approximately 15'x19' (4.7x5.7m) with a choice of 40mm or 70mm thick wall logs.
 Roof options include insulation, untearable roofing felt, felt tiles, genuine cedar shingles and granular steel roof tiles.
 The price includes double hinged main doors, a personnel door and an opening window with a choice of Georgian or contemporary plain glazing.
 Additional windows are available as an option.
 The roof is attractive and durable 18mm thick tongued and grooved boards.
 Detailed instructions are supplied for easy DIY self assembly.
 We offer fitting as a low cost option in many areas.

 - All timber used in the construction of these log cabins originates from sustainable forests

 - Interlocking double tongued and grooved wall logs

 - All logs double grooved for superior draughtproofing

 - Strong 18mm thick tongued and grooved roof boards

 - Log cabins with 40mm thick wall logs include pressure treated 28mm x 55mm foundation beams (lifetime preservative treatment)

 - Log cabins with 70mm thick wall logs include pressure treated 45mm x 70mm foundation beams (lifetime preservative treatment)

 - Morticed and tenoned joinery doors and windows